streamplace/npm-kubetools/Readme.md

 ## CI

-There's a Travis build set to run hourly that runs `build-manifests.sh` and errors if there's a new version of any of our binaries available.
-For now, that just sends an email to me and I update the script manually.
-Maybe eventually we'll do some kind of sweet auto-update.
+Travis now does a sweet auto-update if a new version is available.

 # LICENSE

 The license behind this project is MIT.
-The license behind all three tools is Apache-2.0. git@github.com:kubernetes/kubernetes.git
+The license behind all three tools is Apache-2.0.